Thermostat and housing parts

 2. Where required, disconnect the wires from the air conditioning temperature switch on the thermostat cover.

-3. Loosen the bolts and remove the thermostat cover, leaving it attached to the top hose.
-Remove the spacer ring.
+3. Remove the bolts and remove the thermostat cover, leaving it attached to the upper hose.
+Remove the sealing ring.

-5. To test the thermostat, hang it on a thin rope in a vessel of water.
-Gradually heating the water, notice the temperature at which the thermostat begins to open.
-Continuing to heat the water, note the temperature of its full opening.
-Remove the thermostat from the water and make sure it is fully closed when cold.
+5. To test the thermostat, hang it on a thin rope in a vessel with water.
+Gradually heat the water and note the temperature at which the thermostat begins to open.
+Continuing to heat the water, note the temperature at which it opens completely.
+Remove the thermostat from the water and make sure that it is completely closed when cold.

-6. Replace the thermostat if the temperature readings are out of specification or if it is not fully closed when cold.
+6. Replace the thermostat if the temperatures noted differ from the required data or if it does not close completely when cold.

-7. Clean mating surfaces of case and cover and install new o-ring.
+7. Clean the mating surfaces of the casing and cover and install a new gasket.

-8. Install the thermostat in the reverse order of its removal; install a new o-ring.
+8. Install the thermostat in the reverse order of its removal; install a new sealing ring.